Commercie/currency/README.md

 * Fixed exchange rates (usually historic)

 # Usage
-Currency information is stored in YAML files in /resources.
-The PHP class `CurrencyController` is the central CRUD controller which servers as a helper for handling the currency information, but it is not required to make use of the library.
+* Currency information is stored in YAML files in /resources.
+* PHP helpers:
+  * `Currency` is a basic class that serves as a container and a controller for
+  * working with the YAML resources
+  * `Input` contains parses to handle user input.

 # Requirements
+The library does not have any global requirements.

+## Testing
+* PHPUnit 3.7.*

+## Resources
 * Any YAML parser.
-* PHPUnit 3.7.* (for running tests only)

-# Suggested packages
+## PHP
 * PHP 5.3.x or higher
 * Symfony YAML 2.1.*